rat-genome-database/clinvar-pipeline/README.md

 ANNOTATIONS

-  primary annotations, to human variants and associated human genes, are made with 'IAGP' evidence code homologous gene annotations to searchable species are made with 'ISO' evidence code
+  primary annotations, to human variants and associated human genes, are made with 'IAGP' evidence code

+  homologous gene annotations to searchable species are made with 'ISO' evidence code

+  report of duplicate synonyms is sent by email (1-, 2- or 3-char long, all capitals synonyms are not reported)